ydydsnyd/mono/HACKING.md

 git push origin $NEW_TAG
 ```

-## Update the dependent libraries for compat with the new Replicache
+## Update the peer libraries for compat with the new Replicache

-This should have been tested as part of above.
-The following have peerDependencies that have to be updated:
+The following have peerDependencies that should to be updated to the new Replicache version:
 * `replicache-react`
 * `replicache-nextjs`
+* `rails`

 ## Push the Release